ISISComputingGroup/ibex_developers_manual/Java-10-migration-notes.md

 # Eclipse

 Both the Tycho eclipse version and the eclipse version in the target platform should be as recent as possible.
 Anything under eclipse 4.8 is unlikely to work.

+# Maven

+To get better (more verbose) error output out of maven, edit `build.bat` and add the switches `-e -X` in the call to maven.